TSiyamachiraQA/ims-demo/bin/README.md

-Coverage: 5%
+Coverage: 34%
-# Inventory Management system (IMS) Project
+# Project Title

 One Paragraph of project description goes here